librenms/librenms/doc/Extensions/Applications.md

 unknown (within address-families "inet", "inet6", "link", "tipc", and "vsock")
 ```

-* The following address-families are polled directly and have their child socket types tab-indented below them.
-Filtering a socket type (see "a" above) will filter it from the address-family.
+3. The following address-families are polled directly and have their child socket types tab-indented below them.
+Filtering a socket type (see "1" above) will filter it from the address-family.
 Filtering an address-family will filter out all of its child socket types.
-However, if those socket types are not DIRECTLY filtered out (see "a" above), then they will continue to be monitored either directly or within other address-families in which they exist:
+However, if those socket types are not DIRECTLY filtered out (see "1" above), then they will continue to be monitored either directly or within other address-families in which they exist:
 ```
 inet
     dccp